 We have survived 4 months of ice and snow with little kids inside!
 As a stay at home mom with a 2 and 3.5-year old, we have had to figure out some indoor activities for toddlers to help me (and them) not go crazy!
 We live in a two bedroom apartment so you can picture space is limited.
 I’ve made a list for you of some inside activities for toddlers that have kept us busy this winter.

 Also, I am not a mom with a ton of toys, or very crafty.
 So a lot of these ideas should be reproducible and fairly inexpensive.
-We do watch TV shows for my sanity, but it is a goal of mine to watch less and play more.
-Sometimes that just does not happen 🙂 Spring please hurry up!
+And when desperate, there’s always T.V.
+No judgement here.

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 This is THE BEST indoor activity for toddlers and older kids!
 We installed ours when my oldest was 2.
 My husband inserted hanging rings from the ceiling in our hallway, and they have gotten used DAILY for the last two years!

 My kids twist and spin and swing their hearts out.
 They also do summersaults on the rings and just hang.
 We adjust the height by putting knots around carabiners which can hook into the Bolts.
 To do this get these three things:

 We tie the carabiners into the strings on the ring set.
 This allows you to easily adjust the height by clipping the carabiner into the Eye Bolts.
 And man will this a great way to get out energy inside.

 Update Mar 2018: Both my kids swing on these probably 10-20 times a day and have now for two years!

 This is a favorite, and once I set it up, they just climb up and down on things, trying not to touch the floor.